magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 [comment]: <> (![image]&#40;/images/user-guide/oauth-2-support/3-client-id.png&#41;)
 {% include images-gallery.html imageCollection="step3" preview="false" max-width="100%" %}

-Please, add the ThingsBoard default redirect URI, which we are going to use in this example, to the Authorized Redirect URI section:
+Please, add the IoT Hub default redirect URI, which we are going to use in this example, to the Authorized Redirect URI section:

 ```
 http://localhost:8080/login/oauth2/code/